Neha Uberoi

 On 29 January 2007, she reached her best singles ranking of world number 196.
 On 22 May 2006, she peaked at world number 107 in the doubles rankings.
-In doubles, she was a finalist at the 2005 Sunfeast Open and the 2005 Guangzhou International Women's Open.
-Uberoi retired from tennis in 2010.
+In doubles, she qualified and reached the second round of the US Open in doubles in 2005, she was a finalist at the 2005 Sunfeast Open and the 2005 Guangzhou International Women's Open.
+Uberoi retired from tennis in 2008.

 Personal life

-Neha retired from professional tennis in 2008 and graduated from Princeton with a degree in Sociology in 2012.
+Neha retired from professional tennis in 2008 and graduated from Princeton with a degree in sociology in 2012.
 In 2016 she got married.
 She co-founded a non-profit organization South Asians in Sports.

 Neha is one of five sisters (two professional) who all played tennis.
 Her father, Mahesh, is a serial entrepreneur and managed her tennis career; her mother, Madhu, is a homemaker; and she has two older sisters, Diya and Shikha Uberoi (also a professional tennis player), and two younger sisters, Nikita (also a professional tennis player) and Nimita.
 She speaks Hindi, English and Spanish.
 Neha loves to visit relatives in Mumbai, India.
 She is the niece of actor Suresh Oberoi and first cousin of actors Vivek Oberoi and Akshay Oberoi.